rapidsai/ucx-py/README.md

-> [!WARNING]
+> [!CAUTION]
-> UCX-Py is deprecated and will be phased out soon, version 0.45 (RAPIDS 25.08) is expected to be the last release.
-Projects that rely on UCX-Py are advised to migrate to [UCXX](https://github.com/rapidsai/ucxx) immediately.
+> UCX-Py has been discontinued, version 0.45 (RAPIDS 25.08) was its last release and it will receive no further updates, see the [RAPIDS Support Notice 50](https://docs.rapids.ai/notices/rsn0050/) for details.
+Projects depending on UCX-Py are advised to migrate to [UCXX](https://github.com/rapidsai/ucxx) immediately.
+[UCXX documentation](https://docs.rapids.ai/api/ucxx/nightly/).

 [![https://ucx-py.readthedocs.io/en/latest/](https://readthedocs.org/projects/ucx-py/badge/ "ReadTheDocs")]( https://ucx-py.readthedocs.io/en/latest/ )